Breaking an image encryption algorithm based on chaos: Conclusion

 \section{Conclusion}

 In this paper, security of the image encryption algorithm MCKBA has been studied in detail.
 It was found that the whole secret key can be recovered correctly with only four chosen plain-images.
 In addition, some other defects of the algorithm, including insensitivity with respect to changes of plain-image/secret key, were discussed.
-Analogue of MCKBA, HCKBA, have the same security problems.
-Due to such a low level of security provided by the two schemes (essentially one scheme), their application in practice should be performed with extreme caution.
+Analogue of MCKBA, HCKBA, has the same security problems.
+Due to such a low level of security provided by the two algorithms (essentially one algorithm), their application in practice should be performed with extreme caution.